 Matthew Austin (Postdoc, 2020-present): Matthew is a postdoc with the Living Earth Collaborative studying how climate-induced flowering phenology shifts impact interspecific pollen transfer and the evolution of mating systems.
 Matthew is broadly interested in how pollination systems respond to environmental variability and graduated from the University of Missouri—Saint Louis.
 (Sponsored by the Living Earth Collaborative.)

 Dr. Kelley Erickson (Postdoctotal Fellow, 2018-present): Kelley is a postdoc working on a project sponsored by the Institute for Museum and Library Services to use erstwhile “unusable” museum and herbarium records in species distribution models.
 She has a background in invasive species demography and graduated from the University of Miami.

 David Henderson (Ph.D.
 Student on rotation, Spring 2019): David is a grad student on rotation as part of his degree at Washington University in Saint Louis.
 He is broadly interested in global change.
-His project in our lab entails understanding how the common practice of discarding “vaguely” georeferenced specimens before analysis affects estimates of range size and niche breadth.
+His project in our lab entailed understanding how the common practice of discarding “vaguely” georeferenced specimens before analysis affects estimates of range size and niche breadth.

 Tom Collins (Conservation Intern, summer 2018): Tom worked on an exploratory project to predict the potential impact of autonomous vehicles on urban sprawl and conservation land.
 (Sponsored by the Alan Graham Fund in Global Change.)